ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 <img src="/img/tutorials/get-started/tezos-taco-shop-smart-contract/install-ligo.png" />
 <div style="opacity: 0.7; text-align: center; font-size: 12px; margin-top:-24px;">Installing the <b>next</b> version of LIGO's CLI</div>

-## Implementing our first access function
+## Implementing our First `main` Function

 > From now on we will get a bit more technical.
 If you run into
 > something we have not covered yet - please try checking out the
 > [LIGO cheat sheet](api/cheat-sheet.md) for some extra tips & tricks.

-To begin implementing our smart contract, we need an *access function*, that is the first function being executed.
+To begin implementing our smart contract, we need a *main function*, that is the first function being executed.
 We will call it `main` and it will specify our contract's storage (`int`) and input parameter (`int`).
 Of course this is not the final storage/parameter of our contract, but it is something to get us started and test our LIGO installation as well.

 ### `taco-shop.ligo`
 ```pascaligo group=a